romana/vpc-router/README.md

 We welcome any contributions, bug reports or feedback.

-Please read [[DEVELOPERS.md]] for information that might be useful if you wish to develop or contribute to vpc-router.
+Please read the [developer documentation](DEVELOPERS.md) for information that might be useful if you wish to develop or contribute to vpc-router.

 ## Configuration: The route spec